wltechblog/p2pftp/README.md

    ```

 2. Use a https proxy such as Caddy, nginx, etc to provide a secure connection.
 Just forward all requests for the url hostname to localhost:8089 or whatever you specify in your command line.

+   **Note**: The CLI client always uses secure WebSocket connections (WSS) as it expects the server to be behind an SSL proxy.

 3. Open your browser to your URL, share your token with the person you want to connect with, or use the "Copy Link" to give them a URL that directly connects to you.